hassio-addons/addon-homebridge/README.md

 add-on.
 The add-on will also start all the services in debug mode, which causes more output in the log files.

-This might be useful when you're dealing with an unknown issue.
+This might be useful when you are dealing with an unknown issue.
 It is recommended leaving to option set to `false`, unless you are troubleshooting.

 **Option: `plugins`**